yfarm/Postgres.NET/README.md

 ```

 Before getting a list of items, you need to create a class that matches the columns of the table.
 The matching between the database columns and the
 C# properties is done through the NamingConverter.
 You can modify the NamingConverter according to your needs.
-For now it converts someting like
+For now it converts a database column
-a_b_c to Abc in C#.
+named a_b_c into Abc in C#.
 ```C#
 public class Person
 {